SummaryRead the full fact sheet

 Talk to your dentist about whether any drugs you are taking could be causing dry mouth.

 Drugs can affect teeth and gums

 The regular use of drugs can cause significant tooth damage.
-Drugs that carry a high risk to your oral health include:
+Some substances may also carry high risk to our oral health, even if we may not consider them drugs: